 Eliot Strickon (WI): ‘Trump Can Do Little to Hurt Himself Among Core Supporters’

-Strickon is the child of anthropologists who were students of Margaret Mead.
-He describes himself as a Bundist (a secular Jewish socialist movement in the late 1800s and early 1900s), as opposed to a socialist.
-His grandmother was in the hat makers union starting in the 1930s, and he, his mother and sister were in teachers’ unions.
-Strickon lives in a Jewish Orthodox and African American urban community and serves on his synagogue’s board.
+Eliot Strickon (54), a Democrat from Milwaukee, WI, lives in an Orthodox Jewish and African American urban community and serves on his synagogue’s board.
+He is the child of anthropologists who were students of Margaret Mead, and he describes himself as a Bundist (a secular Jewish socialist movement in the late 1800s and early 1900s).
+His grandmother joined the hatmakers union in the 1930s.
+Following in her footsteps, Strickon, his mother and his sister joined teachers’ unions.

 Did the impeachment hearings change your views about whether the president should be impeached?